stringeecom/Stringee-iOS-SDK/README.md

 ## Release Notes

+#### Version 1.7.7
+New features:
+- Allow to change base url for StringeeX API

 #### Version 1.7.6
 Bug fixes:
 - No remote video when queues have call waiting video or audio

-New features:
-- Allow to change base url for StringeeX API

 #### Version 1.7.5
 Bug fixes: